-Windows Sandbox is a lightweight desktop environment which makes sure that you can run applications in isolation.
+Windows Sandbox is a lightweight desktop environment that makes sure that you can run applications in isolation.
 The arrangement makes sure the app doesn’t get access to core Windows files and other system files.
 That said, it’s not straightforward to configure & manage a sandbox.
 That’s where the Sandbox Configuration Manager can help you.

 Sandbox Configuration Manager

-Sandbox Configuration Manager allows you to generate, edit, and manage Windows Sandbox by using configuration file aka WSB file.
+Sandbox Configuration Manager allows you to generate, edit, and manage Windows Sandbox by using the configuration file aka WSB file.
 The tool offers four tabs:

 - Basic Infos: It will enable you to Set Sandbox name, path, enable/disable networking and VGpu